 After the auditor completes the audit, businesses will be notified with a pass or fail summary.
 For businesses who fail the renewal process, they have 15 days after the report to reconcile any corrective actions.

 Using Cobalt’s Pentesting to Maintain ISO 27001 Compliance

 To maintain ISO 27001 certification, organizations often need to do continued pentesting of their systems.
-With an agile DevOps process becoming closer to a DevSecOps process, corporate entities and larger enterprises must consider a flexible solution to their ongoing penetration testing needs.
+With an agile DevOps process becoming closer to a DevSecOps process, corporate entities and larger enterprises should consider a flexible solution to their ongoing pentesting needs.